MarineMontailler/test-helloCSE/README.md

 ## About Front
-Using VueJS - JAVASCRIPT
+Using VueJS
+@vue/cli 4.5.11

+## About Back
+Using LARAVEL
+@Laravel Framework 8.40.0

 ## About CSS
 Bootstrap Library
-and public/css/general.css
+&& all my custom CSS rules in public/css/general.css